Reddford House The Hills Music Teacher Receives Recognition for Work on Grammy-Award Winning Album

 DJ Sumbody's unreleased song 'Respect' set to be released soon by singer Kaylow

-Monde, being the second person to win a Grammy award after Tyla, expressed his gratitude and how his hard work had paid off and cemented his name on the international stage.
+Monde expressed his gratitude for how his hard work had paid off and cemented his name on the international stage.
+The singer joins the likes of Tyla and Thuso Mbedu, who have been flying the South African flag high internationally.

 "Receiving a Grammy on a personal level means that all I was doing all those years has paid off.
 Professionally, it elevates my artistry and gives my name and work more clout," he said.